Treating hip pain and necrosis without core decompression

 (Right) In this x-ray, the drill lines show the pathway of small drill holes used in a core decompression procedure.

-Making the surgery work better
+Making core decompression work better

 The use of stem cell therapy in bone necrosis is exciting.
-In the more than two decades experience we have working with patients in varying degrees of osteoarthritis, nothing sounds more terminal and ominous than the patient being told by another doctor that their bone is dying or they have necrosis dead bone cells.
+In the more than two decades experience we have working with patients in varying degrees of osteoarthritis, nothing sounds more terminal and ominous than the patient being told by another doctor that their bone is dying or they have necrosis, dead bone cells.
 Probably no other diagnosis leads to a quicker joint replacement than “bone death.”

 The diagnosis of avascular necrosis should not mean automatic joint replacement, nor should its diagnosis need to be a “life-altering situation” in many cases it can be managed with the comprehensive approach of dextrose Prolotherapy, Platelet Rich Plasma, and Stem Cell Therapy.